BroVic/RQDAassist/README.md

 ## Contributions/Feedback

 If you run into problems, kindly post an issue and expect a quick response.
-Feature requests and ontributions are also welcome.
+Feature requests and contributions are also welcome.